 Russia says Ukrainian boat destroyed in new Black Sea clash

-Moscow said Tuesday it had destroyed a Ukrainian military "reconnaissance boat" near Russian gas infrastructure in the Black Sea, in the latest clash in the waterway since Moscow's withdrawal from a major grain export deal.
+Moscow said Tuesday it destroyed a Ukrainian military reconnaissance vessel near Russian gas infrastructure in the Black Sea, in the latest clash in the waterway since Moscow's withdrawal from a major grain export deal.

-A Sukhoi Su-30sm jet from Russia's Black Sea Fleet destroyed a "reconnaissance boat" belonging to Ukraine's armed forces "in the area of Russian gas production facilities in the Black Sea", Moscow's defence ministry said on Telegram.
+Russia's defence ministry said one of its Sukhoi Su-30sm jets had destroyed the Ukrainian "reconnaissance boat" near Russian gas production facilities in the Black Sea.

-It did not give details on what kind of boat had been destroyed, or where exactly the incident had taken place.
+It did not give details on what kind of boat had been destroyed, or where exactly the incident took place.

+The incident came after the first civilian cargo ship sailing through the Black Sea from Ukraine recently arrived in Istanbul in defiance of the Russian blockade.

+Moscow said last month that it would consider any ships nearing Ukraine in the Black Sea as potential military cargo carriers, following the grain deal collapse.

-Late Monday the ministry said its forces downed two Ukrainian drones over the Black Sea, 40 kilometres (25 miles) northwest of the Crimean peninsula.
+The defence ministry also said its forces had downed two Ukrainian drones, 40 kilometres (25 miles) northwest of the Crimean peninsula on the Black Sea.

-Earlier this month a Russian tanker was damaged in a Ukrainian drone attack in the Kerch Strait, briefly halting traffic on a strategic bridge linking Crimea to Russia.

 - Moscow targeted -

-The Moscow region was targeted by Ukrainian drone strikes for a fifth consecutive night, Russian authorities said early Tuesday, although no casualties were reported.
+The Moscow region was also targeted by Ukrainian drones for a fifth consecutive night, Russian authorities said early Tuesday.

-Aerial defence had downed one attack drone each in the Krasnogorsk and Chastsy areas of the region, mayor Sergei Sobyanin wrote on Telegram.
+Aerial defence systems downed one attack drone each in the Krasnogorsk and Chastsy areas of the region, mayor Sergei Sobyanin wrote on social media.

-AFP images from Krasnogorsk showed a high-rise residential building with several windows blown out, debris and a damaged car.
+AFP journalists on the scene in Krasnogorsk saw a high-rise residential building with several windows blown out, debris and a damaged car.

-Video published by the RIA Novosti news agency showed what its correspondent said were fragments of a drone.

-Russia's defence ministry said there had been no casualties in the attack.

-Air traffic at Moscow's Vnukovo, Sheremetyevo and Domodedovo airports had been briefly halted, the TASS news agency earlier quoted an aviation service source as saying.
+Russia's defence ministry said there had been no casualties in the attack but Moscow's Vnukovo, Sheremetyevo and Domodedovo airports briefly halted flights, Russian news agencies reported.

-Two other Ukrainian drones were downed over the Bryansk region near the Ukrainian border early Tuesday, Moscow's defence ministry said on Telegram, adding there were no casualties.
+Two other Ukrainian drones were downed over the Bryansk region near the Ukrainian border early Tuesday, Moscow's defence ministry said, adding there were no casualties.

 The strikes are the latest in a recent wave of air attacks deep inside Russian territory, including two drones which were shot down near the Kremlin in May.